Fiber vs. Satellite: Which One Actually Works for Rural Internet on the Prairies?

 An honest technical breakdown for rural Manitoba and Saskatchewan households comparing dedicated fiber-optic Internet to satellite.

-RFNOW is a locally owned fiber-to-the-home Internet provider serving rural communities across Manitoba and Saskatchewan.
+RFNOW is an independently owned fiber-to-the-home Internet provider serving rural communities across Manitoba and Saskatchewan.
 Unlike satellite or fixed wireless providers, RFNOW runs dedicated underground fiber-optic cables directly to each home, delivering low-latency, weather-proof broadband with truly unlimited data and local customer support.

 What Makes Fiber Internet Different from Satellite?